tonbuilders/tonbuilders-minter/README.md

 Feel free to use it as a starting point to mint your first NFT collection and understand how the TON blockchain works with NFTs.
 Console has many useful information inside.

+To mint **big collection** in mainnet better to use [TON diamonds NFT deployer](https://github.com/tondiamonds/ton-nft-deployer).
+It's perfect for collections with 10-10000 items.

 ### Important for local development

 You can create your own TON Minter instance in 1 minute in Replit [here](https://repl.it/@ton-minter/ton-minter).